 Clinical Trials Confirm Temperature-Mediated Benefits

 Human studies demonstrate that 3 grams of glycine taken before bedtime produces significant improvements in subjective sleep quality without altering normal sleep architecture.
-According to research by Kawai and colleagues in Neuropsychopharmacology, participants experienced enhanced sleep satisfaction without next-day sedation or cognitive impairment.
+According to research by Kawai and colleagues in Neuropsychopharmacology (2015), participants experienced enhanced sleep satisfaction without next-day sedation or cognitive impairment.

 Animal Models Validate SCN Dependency

 Preclinical research using rodent models provides definitive evidence for the SCN’s central role in glycine’s sleep-promoting effects.
-When researchers surgically ablated the suprachiasmatic nucleus in laboratory animals, glycine administration failed to produce the characteristic hypothermic response observed in intact controls.
+When researchers surgically ablated the suprachiasmatic nucleus in laboratory animals, glycine administration failed to produce the characteristic hypothermic response observed in intact controls, confirming the SCN as the required relay point.

-This finding confirms that the SCN functions as an essential relay point rather than a coincidental pathway.
-The Neuropsychopharmacology study demonstrates that glycine’s effectiveness depends entirely on functional circadian clock circuitry.
+This finding demonstrates that the SCN functions as an essential relay point rather than a coincidental pathway, based on findings from animal studies referenced in the original research.

 Clinical Applications and Patient Considerations